radezheng/formRecExpense/README.md

 ```

-Will read all file in path, and rename with Date, Amount and Merchant:
+Will read all files in path, and rename with Date, Amount and Merchant:
 ``` python
 path = "C:/Users/zhzhen/OneDrive - Microsoft/Office Lens/"
 # path = "C:/tools/"